Syntax for Source-Code Locations

 function()

-Specifies the line that function function starts on.
+Specifies the line that the function function starts on.
 This is the line that contains def.
 We get this information from the Python code object, in particular the co_firstlineno field.
+In contrast to gdb, use parentheses at the end of the function name to indicate this is a function.

-For example consider this program:
+For example, consider this program:

 class Foo():